 How can you protect your health if you stay in Chiang Mai?

 If you decide to stay in Chiang Mai during the burning season, there are three main things you can do to protect your health:

 First, regarding outdoor activities, it is rather foolish to engage in jogging, cycling, and other strenuous physical activity outdoors during the smoky season.

 In particular, outdoor sports should be avoided on the days when the AQI is over 150.

 Aside from sporting activities, it’s a good idea to limit the amount of time you spend outdoors in general.
 When indoors, keep the windows shut and run the air conditioning instead.

 You will see many local people wearing standard surgical masks during the smoky season.
 These are, however, mostly useless for filtering out the small pollution particles of 2.5 microns in diameter that can lodge deep inside the lungs and cause the most health problems.

 You need to get masks labeled “N95”, which are able to filter out 95% of the airborne particles measuring 0.3 microns and up.

 Most of the pharmacies in town don’t sell these higher quality masks.
-One place that I’ve always been able to find them is at the large branch of Pharma Choice on Suthep Road located across the street from Suan Dok Hospital.
+One place that I’ve usually been able to find them is at the large branch of Pharma Choice on Suthep Road located across the street from Suan Dok Hospital.

 Filtering the air within your home